Fossil Pokémon

 Tirtouga

-Tirtouga is restored from the Cover Fossil and first showed up in gen 5 games.
+Tirtouga was brought back to life from the Cover Fossil, and it made its first appearance in gen 5 games.

 10. Amaura